AnthonyByansi/Smart-Clothing-for-Sensory-Regulation/README.md

 ## Acknowledgments

-* OpenBCI for providing inspiration and guidance for the sensor integration.
+* [OpenBCI](https://openbci.com/). for providing inspiration and guidance for the sensor integration.
 * Adafruit for providing helpful tutorials and resources for building electronic circuits.
 * Arduino for providing an easy-to-use platform for programming microcontrollers.